maygops/Summer-project-surgical-robotics/TDV_PIPELINE.md

 ## Next Steps

 **Immediate:**
-- Items 1 and 2 above — needed to interpret the current LOCO result correctly before investing more training runs.
-- Run `eval/visualize_embeddings.py` (Step 7) on the existing embeddings.
+- Run `eval/visualize_embeddings.py` (Step 7) on the frozen-backbone TDV
+  embeddings, MAE, and the raw-DINOv2 control — now that frozen TDV is the strongest performer, worth seeing what its 2D structure actually looks like (by label and by clip) rather than only having looked at the broken unfrozen variant.
+- Try item 5 (`adapter_nce_weight` sweep) and/or item 3 (anchor loss) to
+  see if the TDV-vs-MAE gap can be pushed from "roughly comparable" to a confident win.
-- Fix the `eval/tdv_diagnostics.py` gap noted in Step 6.5.
+- Fix the `eval/tdv_diagnostics.py` gap noted in Step 6.5 (lower priority now that unfreezing is de-prioritized, but still worth doing before anyone revisits backbone unfreezing later).

 **Medium term (more data — lower priority until the current proxy-metric/downstream-accuracy disconnect is understood):**